AdobeDocs/experience-platform.de-DE/help/tutorials/segmentation.md

 # Tutorials für Segmentierung

 Adobe Experience Platform [!DNL Segmentation Service] provides a user interface and RESTful API that allows you to build segments and generate audiences from your [!DNL Real-time Customer Profile] data.
 These segments are centrally configured and maintained on [!DNL Platform], and are readily accessible by any Adobe solution.
-Um mehr über die Segmentierung zu erfahren, lesen Sie zunächst die [Segmentierungsdienst-Übersicht](../segmentation/home.md).
+Um mehr über die Segmentierung zu erfahren, lesen Sie zunächst die [Segmentation Service – Übersicht](../segmentation/home.md).

 ## Erstellen einer Segmentdefinition